• Home

 Mineral water vs spring water: The bottom line

-In conclusion, both mineral water and spring water are excellent choices for providing some of essential minerals that our bodies need to keep us healthy.
+In conclusion, both mineral water and spring water are excellent choices for providing some of the essential minerals that our bodies need to keep us healthy.
 While the precise mineral composition depends on factors such as the water source and how it was treated, any water that has been classified as safe for drinking is a good option to keep us hydrated.

 For further reading, why not take a look at our related article Natural mineral water vs tap water.